Terms & Conditions

 You can request a copy of the information WORC holds about you.

-To exercise or ask about any of your other rights, complete the WORC Data Controller.
+To exercise or ask about any of your other rights, contact the WORC Data Controller.

 You also have the right to complain to the Ombudsman’s office, if you are concerned about how WORC is processing your data.
 If you are going to do this, we would ask you to give WORC the chance to try and put it right or address your concerns first, by contacting our WORC Data Controller.